777reprise/777reprise/README.md

 ㅤget energetic really quick !! aslong

-ㅤas you match my energy .. go say hi
+ㅤas you tolerate my energy, go say hi

 ㅤits ok! i'd love to meet new people!